 An investment in the notes involves risks.
-You should consider carefully the following risk factors and the risk factors set forth beginning on page 4 of the accompanying prospectus and in our and Southern Union's Annual Report on Form 10-K for the year ended December 31, 2011, in each case as updated by our and Southern Union's subsequent Quarterly Reports on Form 10-Q, together with all of the other information included in, or incorporated by reference into, this prospectus supplement and the accompanying prospectus when evaluating an investment in the notes.
+You should consider carefully the following risk factors and the risk factors set forth beginning on page 4 of the accompanying prospectus and in the filings that we and our subsidiaries make with the SEC, together with all of the other information included in, or incorporated by reference into, this prospectus supplement and the accompanying prospectus, when evaluating an investment in the notes.
+These are not all the risks we face and other factors currently considered immaterial or unknown to us may impact our future operations.
+The risks discussed below also include forward-looking statements and our actual results may differ substantially from those discussed in these forward-looking statements.
+See "Cautionary Statement Concerning Forward-Looking Statements" in the accompanying prospectus.